-I made Cookies n Cream White Chocolate Fudge the day it snowed here in Alabama last year so I couldn't resist taking a picture.
+I made this Cookies 'n Cream Fudge the one day it snowed here in Alabama last year so I couldn't resist taking a picture.

 Watch the videos

-Watch my video segments below on ABC 33/40's Talk of Alabama and Fox6 Good Day Alabama where I show how to make Cookies 'n Cream White Chocolate Fudge.
-Click on the images to watch.
+Watch my video segments below on ABC 33/40's Talk of Alabama and Fox6 Good Day Alabama where I show how to make Cookies and Cream Fudge.
+Click on the images to watch the video.